Answered By: Darcy Gervasio

 To find an article, the most crucial field is the journal title-- without this, Citation Lookup cannot work.

-You don't have to fill out every field, but try to fill out the most important ones: journal title, year of publication (4-digit year is sufficient), volume, issue, and article title.
+You don't have to fill in every field, but try to include the most important ones: journal title, year of publication (4-digit year is sufficient), volume, issue, and article title.
 Adding a start page or the author's last name is helpful.
 ISSN and DOI can be helpful but are not necessary.
-(The more fields you fill out, the more likely is it that Citation Lookup will retrieve the PDF immediately, without making you click through additional journal issues/years or search within a journal.)

 screenshot of citation lookup form with journal title and year highlighted. other fields are helpful but not strictly neceessary